Georgetown Law Professors Tell Jeff Sessions He's The Wrong Man To Talk About Free Speech

 A group of 30 academics at Georgetown University’s Law Center have condemned an upcoming visit by Attorney General Jeff Sessions, lambasting his planned talk about free speech as “hypocritical” and “troubling.”

-In a letter released Monday night, dozens of professors ― about a third of the law school’s faculty ― said they were vehemently opposed to the visit, which was announced just a day before Sessions was scheduled to speak at the Georgetown Center for the Constitution.
+In a letter released Monday night, dozens of professors said they were vehemently opposed to the visit, which was announced just a day before Sessions was scheduled to speak at the Georgetown Center for the Constitution.
 A press release for the invitation-only event says Sessions will give remarks about “free speech on college campuses.”

 “We, the undersigned, condemn the hypocrisy of Attorney General Sessions speaking about free speech,” the signatories wrote.
 “Sessions is a key cabinet member in an administration headed by a President who spent last weekend denouncing athletes engaging in free expression and calling for them to be fired.”

 News of the visit sparked “unprecedented” outrage among several faculty members, according to Heidi Li Feldman, a Georgetown law professor who signed the letter.
-Feldman said the talk will be open only to students of Randy Barnett, director of the center that invited Sessions, and faculty members affiliated with it.
+Feldman said the talk will be open only to students of Randy Barnett, director of the center that invited Sessions, law school student fellows and faculty members affiliated with it.

 Aside from the recent attacks by President Donald Trump against NFL players who have knelt in protest during the national anthem, the letter points to other efforts by the Justice Department to quell free speech.
 Those efforts, they argue, include the ongoing prosecution of Desiree Fairooz, who was taken into custody after laughing during Sessions’ confirmation hearing in January, and the issuing of a warrant to identify people organizing a protest of Trump’s inauguration.